Paula Poundstone: Career

 Poundstone started doing stand-up comedy at open-mic nights in Boston in 1979.
 In the early 1980s, she traveled across the United States by Greyhound bus, stopping in at open-mic nights at comedy clubs en route.
 She stayed in San Francisco, where she became known for improvisational sets at Holy City Zoo on Clement Street and The Other Café comedy club in Cole Valley.

 In 1984, Robin Williams saw her act and encouraged her to move to Los Angeles.
 She performed her act when Williams hosted an episode of Saturday Night Live.
 That year, Poundstone was cast in the movie Gremloids.
 She continued as a comedian and began appearing on several talk shows.
 In 1989, she won the American Comedy Award for "Best Female Stand-Up Comic".

 In 1990, she wrote and starred in an HBO special called Cats, Cops and Stuff, for which she won a CableACE Award, making her the first woman to win the ACE for best Standup Comedy Special.
-In March 2019, comedian Tig Notaro named "Cats, Cops and Stuff" one of The 5 Funniest Stand-Up Specials Ever for TIME Magazine.
+In March 2019, comedian Tig Notaro named Cats, Cops and Stuff one of The 5 Funniest Stand-Up Specials Ever for TIME Magazine.
 Poundstone went on to another first with her second HBO stand-up special, Paula Poundstone Goes to Harvard, taped on campus in Sanders Theatre.
-Poundstone had her own Bravo special in 2006 as part of their three-part Funny Girls series, along with Caroline Rhea and Joan Rivers, titled Paula Poundstone: Look What the Cat Dragged In.Poundstone worked as a political correspondent for The Tonight Show during the 1992 US Presidential campaign and did field pieces for The Rosie O'Donnell Show in 1996.
+Poundstone had her own Bravo special in 2006 as part of their three-part Funny Girls series, along with Caroline Rhea and Joan Rivers, titled Paula Poundstone: Look What the Cat Dragged In.

+Poundstone worked as a political correspondent for The Tonight Show during the 1992 US presidential campaign and did field pieces for The Rosie O'Donnell Show in 1996.
 In 1993, Poundstone won a second CableACE Award for "Best Program Interviewer" for her HBO series The Paula Poundstone Show.
 She was then featured in her own variety show, The Paula Poundstone Show, on ABC (which lasted two episodes).
 She also appeared on Hollywood Squares and was a regular panelist for the remake of To Tell the Truth.
 Poundstone had a recurring role in Cybill Shepherd's TV series Cybill (1997).

+In the mid-1990s, she was featured in a series of instructional, hybrid animation shorts that were called "Another Pointer from Paula Poundstone."
+These were used as bumpers for PTV Park, a PBS children's programming block that was the precursor to PBS Kids.
+These were directed by Francesca Rizzo and animated by Gene Mackles.

 Poundstone has also worked as a voice actress.
 She voiced Judge Stone on Science Court (also known as Squigglevision), an edutainment cartoon series done in the Squigglevision style that aired on Saturday mornings, on ABC Kids in 1997.